sogonsec/blades-claws-fangs-c2/README.md

-# ori - C2 Server and Agent - Hallowed are the Ori
+# ori - C2 Server and Agents - Hallowed are the Ori

 The purpose of this project is for me to learn to build a C2 server and agents for Windows, Linux, and FreeBSD.
 Additionally, there's some other goals such as getting better at C programming (it has been a long time), use ICMP and other protocols for unintended purposes, writing Windows agents to evade detection, and joining in the fun of everyone else building C2 software.